Monday, 6 January 2020

 Monday, 27 May 2019

-run of Geelong champion Gary Ablett at the Match Review comes to an abrupt end after he was offered a one-match ban for striking Gold Coast midfielder Anthony Miles.
+The charmed run of Geelong champion Gary Ablett at the Match Review comes to an abrupt end after he was offered a one-match ban for striking Gold Coast midfielder Anthony Miles.

 Ablett was handed a reprieve at the AFL Tribunal for elbowing Essendon's Dylan Shiel in the head three weeks ago, having initially been offered a one-game suspension, before walking away unscathed a fortnight ago for a similar incident with North Melbourne's Sam Wright.